kgrid-objects/cpic-collection/Make_KO/README.md

 4. Go to the __Headers__ tab and create a key __Accept__ and value __application/json__.
 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/keyvalue.png)
 5. Click send.
 If successful, the contents of the KO will be returned as the output.
-6. Now that we know the KO has be detected in the shelf, create a __POST__ request.
+6. Now that we know the KO has been detected in the shelf, we are ready to create a __POST__ request.
 The following is a post request for the CYP2D6 KO.
 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/postrequest.png)
 7. Go to the __Headers__ tab and create a key __Content-Type__ and value __application/json__.
 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/contenttype.png)